 This is a nice flat-water float, but check flow levels before starting.
-You will find a restroom, boat ramp, graveled parking area and five primitive camping/picnic sites.
+You will find a restroom, boat ramp, graveled parking area and a primitive camping/picnic site.
 This area of the river is great for wildlife viewing.
 Deer are abundant all year, and elk are visible during the winter.
 Look to the sky for soaring golden and bald eagles.
 Downstream access takes you into private lands, so take maps and do not trespass.

 Juniper Canyon (8)

 Juniper Canyon is located 12 miles downriver from Duffy Mountain.
 To reach the access site at Juniper Canyon, take U.S. Highway 40 west out of Craig 20 miles to Moffat County Road 53, which is on the south (left) side of the highway.
 Take County Road 53 for 3.6 miles to County Road 74.
 Take a sharp right turn and drive approximately three-fourths of a mile to the site.
 This site has a developed boat ramp, restroom facilities, trash receptacles, and about a dozen primitive camping and picnic sites.
-Mountain bikers and hikers will enjoy the great access to surrounding public lands.
+Mountain bikers and hikers will enjoy great access to surrounding public lands.
 This area offers great wildlife viewing and fishing.
 Elk, antelope and mule deer roam the area.
 Hunters and OHV users have a great base camp opportunity here and can easily access public lands.
 Boaters need to be cautious of a class III-IV diversion dam downstream.
 A great wave train lines up below: Don’t miss the surf wave below the flume.
 After that, it is a nice mellow float out.
 A portage or scout above the diversion on the right is suggested.

 Maybell Bridge (9)

 Maybell Bridge is located 28 miles west of Craig on the south side of U.S. Highway 40.
 This access site is approximately 12 miles downriver from the Juniper Canyon access.
 A diversion hazard exists between the Juniper and Maybell sites (see Juniper description).
 This site has a boat ramp.
 There is limited foot access to the river.
 Primitive camping and picnic areas are along the river.
 There are restroom facilities and trash receptacles.
 This area offers great wildlife viewing.
 Deer and antelope are abundant throughout the year, and elk wander the area in the winter.
-This site is a great put-in for flat water enthusiasts whom like long distance day trips.
-Two undeveloped take-outs exist down stream.
+This site is a great put-in for flatwater enthusiasts who like long distance day trips.
+Two undeveloped take-outs exist downstream.
 You can access a Division of Wildlife property via Moffat County Road 19.
 This will take you to the river north of Maybell or for a longer paddle.
 Go to the river access off of Hwy 318 at Sunbeam.

 East Cross Mountain (11)